sdpython/sdpython.github.io/doc/onnx-diagnostic/dev/_sources/auto_recipes/plot_dynamic_shapes_max.rst

 in the exported program is something very aggreessive.
 Here is a case where it takes a wrong decision and how to get around it.

+**This bug was fixed after 4/24/2025**.

 Wrong Model
 +++++++++++

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-39
+GENERATED FROM PYTHON SOURCE LINES 18-41

 .. code-block:: Python